Lapalisse

 Lapalisse (/fr/) is a French commune located in the department of Allier in the region of Auvergne-Rhône-Alpes.

 The commune is labeled a Village étape (Stopover Village) since 2006 and is part of the association Les Plus Beaux Détours de France (The Most Beautiful Detours in France).
 It is also recognized as a "flowered town" with two flowers and has been the patron town of the Aviso Commandant Blaison of the French Navy since 1981.

-Its inhabitants, numbering 3,127 according to the 2022 census, are called Lapalissois and Lapalissoises.

 Geography

 Location

 Lapalisse is located in the eastern part of the Allier department, in the northern part of the Auvergne-Rhône-Alpes region, near Vichy.
 The town is situated at the crossroads of several important communication routes, which has historically made it a strategic passage point.